window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-4RPBYZKZL7');

 • Pitching myself to take on an HOD / leadership role

-By the end of the course, participants will have practical and actionable leadership and management strategies to build a vibrant, motivated and resilient creative team, as well as having developed their confidence in taking on a new challenge and thriving in a HOD role.
+By the end of the course, participants will have practical and actionable leadership and management strategies to build a vibrant, motivated and resilient creative team, as well as having developed their confidence in taking on a new challenge and thriving in a leadership / HOD role.

-The course will be delivered as a mix of in-person monthly training sessions interspersed with online masterclasses from working HODs.
+The course will be delivered as a mix of in-person monthly training sessions interspersed with online masterclasses from working leaders / HODs.
 The training will be offered at weekends and evenings to ensure that it is accessible to working freelance crew in region.

 • 5 x 4 hour monthly in-person workshops in Central Birmingham